Square-Root Cancellation, Averages over Hyperplanes, and the Structure of Finite Rings: Abstract

 \section{Abstract}

-We formulate a form of square-root cancellation for the operator which sums a mean-zero function over a hyperplane in $R^d$ for $R$ a possibly noncommutative finite ring.
-Using an argument of Hart, Iosevich, Koh, and Rudnev, we show that this square-root cancellation occurs when $R$ is a finite field.
-We then show that this square-root cancellation does not occur over finite rings which are not finite fields.
-This extends an earlier result of the author to an operator which is not translation-invariant.
+We formulate a notion of square-root cancellation for the operator which sums a mean-zero function over a rotating hyperplane in $R^d$, where $R$ is a possibly noncommutative finite ring.
+Using an argument due to Hart, Iosevich, Koh, and Rudnev, we show that this square-root cancellation occurs uniformly when $R$ is a finite field.
+We then show that this square-root cancellation cannot occur uniformly over families of finite rings which are not eventually finite fields.
+This extends an earlier result of the author to a non-translation-invariant operator.